 - Sights: Manglisi Sioni Cathedral and Kldekari fortress

-The trail starts from Manglisi Sioni Cathedral, one of Georgian architecture’s prominent monuments, and continues to the village Arkhoti passing through pastures.
-The trail then goes into a broadleaf forest, where the pathway replaces the road and runs manly along the river gorge.
+The trail starts from Manglisi Sioni Cathedral, one of Georgian architecture’s prominent monuments, and continues to the village Arkhoti, passing through pastures.
+The trail then goes into a broadleaf forest, where the pathway replaces the road and runs mainly along the river gorge.
 The route also crosses the river at several spots.
-After leaving the forest, the trail merges with an unpaved motor road, goes through fields, and Choliani village before continuing to Kldekari fortress.
+After leaving the forest, the trail merges with an unpaved motor road and goes through fields and Choliani village before continuing to Kldekari fortress.

 Tsalka-Nardevani-Berta-Avranlo